storaged-project/blivet/tests/README.rst

 - *Storage tests* located in the `storage_tests` folder.
 These tests require root privileges and create block devices to run tests on.
 These tests can be run separately using `make storage-test`.
-- *VM tests* located in the `vmtests` folder.
-These test are not run by default and require a special virtual machine to run in.

 To execute the Pylint code analysis tool run::